We presume writing and compiling software programs is easy. But it's not.

 From what I gathered through G2 reviews, users often highlight Katalon Platform's centralized testing dashboard as a major convenience.
 It allows them to manage test campaigns across various systems and web applications from a single interface.
 Many reviewers note that its AI-augmented quality management helps improve the end-user experience with minimal manual intervention.

 I noticed that G2 users appreciate Katalon’s drag-and-drop test automation features.
-Tools like built-in spy and record functionalities are frequently mentioned to make it easier to observe functions, threads, and object declarations during test execution.
+Tools like built-in spy and record functionalities are frequently mentioned to facilitate the observation to functions, threads, and object declarations during test execution.
 This seems to be particularly helpful for those without advanced coding backgrounds.

-Based on user feedback, UI element capturing is another standout.
+Based on user feedback, UI element capture is another standout feature.
 Many reviewers mention how easy it is to test dynamic content and responsive UIs across web and mobile apps.
-I found that users frequently rely on this feature when automating visual components that change with user interactions or screen sizes.
+I found that users frequently rely on this feature when automating visual components that change in response to user interactions or screen sizes.

 I also saw several positive mentions of data-driven testing.
-G2 users value connecting to Excel sheets or databases to run multiple iterations of the same test scenarios without rewriting code.
+G2 users value connecting to Excel sheets or databases to run multiple iterations of the same test scenarios without having to rewrite code.
 This appears to be a time-saver, especially for QA teams handling large datasets.

 The platform’s keyword-driven testing framework also received praise.
-I gathered that users find the pre-built keywords useful for automating common actions like clicking, verifying text, or managing pop-ups.
+I gathered that users find the pre-built keywords useful for automating common actions, such as clicking, verifying text, or managing pop-ups.
 For many, this simplifies the learning curve while still offering advanced functionality.

 Reviewers also mention Katalon’s support for cross-platform test automation.
-I saw several users highlighting its ability to run tests across web, mobile, API, and desktop environments, which makes it suitable for end-to-end test coverage in diverse software ecosystems.
+Several users highlighted its ability to run tests across web, mobile, API, and desktop environments, which makes it suitable for end-to-end test coverage in diverse software ecosystems.

-Despite these drawbacks, I gathered that G2 users view Katalon as a comprehensive automation solution.
-With a few improvements in speed and integration, many believe it has the potential to become an even more agile and enterprise-ready platform.
+Despite these points, I gathered that G2 users, including myself, view Katalon as a comprehensive solution for automation.
+With minor refinements in speed and integration, it continues to be a strong, enterprise-ready platform.

 What I like about the Katalon Platform